 2.5.
 Statistical Analyses

 To examine the relative contribution of parent proximal soothing, emotional availability, and distress-promoting behaviors to the prediction of infant pain behaviors during the reactivity and regulation phases at each infant age, multiple linear regression analyses using the “enter” (i.e., simultaneous) method were conducted.
 To screen for evidence that the assumptions of linearity and homoscedasticity were violated, scatter plots of predictors and outcomes, predictors and residuals, and residuals with predicted values of the outcome were examined.
 To screen for multicollinearity, intercorrelations between all predictor variables were conducted, and a conservative cut-off criterion of 0.7 was used to identify multicollinear variables.
 To examine the overall variance accounted for by each regression model, adjusted coefficients of determination (adjusted R2) were used.
 To examine the unique contribution of each predictor variable within each model, squared semi-partial correlations (sr2) were calculated.
+Within all presented results, F represents the outcome test statistic from the regression analysis and represents the standardized regression coefficient.
 All analyses were conducted using the IBM SPSS Statistics software (Version 22.0.0.0).

 3. Results